 Credit risk is the risk that the Corporation will incur a loss due to the failure by its debtors to meet their contractual obligations.
 Financial instruments that potentially subject the Corporation to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 The Corporation limits its exposure to credit risk by placing its cash and cash equivalents with high quality investments.
-The Corporation's exposure to credit risk with respect to its accounts receivable is low as most receivables are from government sources and member organizations.
+The Corporation's exposure to credit risk with respect to its accounts receivable is low as most receivables are from government sources and member organizations that are primarily government funded.